-Julieanna joined the CASA team in February 2013 as Volunteer Coordinator.
-Prior to CASA, she worked in the school and community settings with at-risk youth and their families providing drug and alcohol prevention, character education, as well as individual mental health and group counseling.
-Julieanna has extensive background in creating and developing volunteer/mentor programs along with trainings and curriculums for school based and community programs.
+Julieanna joined the CASA team in February 2013 as the Volunteer and Training Manager and was promoted to Executive Director in April of 2016.
+Prior to CASA, she worked in school and community settings with at-risk youth and their families providing drug and alcohol prevention, character education, as well as individual mental health and group counseling.
+Julieanna has an extensive background in creating and developing volunteer/mentor programs along with training and curriculum for school-based and community programs.
 Julieanna graduated from Ohio University with a Bachelor’s degree in Psychology and is a Certified Prevention Specialist II through IC&RC and the Tennessee Certification Board.

 Suzanne HarrisonAdvocate Supervisor

 Suzanne is a native of Nashville who entered CASA Advocate training in the fall of 1996.
 From 1996 through 2006 she had 14 cases serving 28 children as a CASA Volunteer.
 In the Spring of 2005 Suzanne attended National CASA’s “Train the Trainer” instruction and has assisted with advocate training each session since then.
 She was an active member of Davidson County’s Foster Care Review Board for twelve years.

 Since joining CASA Staff as an Advocate Supervisor in the Fall of 2006 Suzanne has continually trained and supervised volunteers, as well as making public speaking appearances to inform the community about CASA and recruit volunteers.